AshGovender/DS/README.md

 <br />
 <br />

-# Project 7: PowerBi Cycle Time Report
+# Project 7: PowerBi Cycle Time Dashboard

 ![](/assets/img/PBI1.PNG)

 ## Problem Statement
-Remote monitoring and diagnosis of patients can help save lives, yet it is a growing field that needs improvements and advancements.
+Cycle time monitoring was required by the Mobeni plant to identify how cycle times performed on a high level (section, stream, average etc.)

 ## Task/Action
 Developed a comprehensive PowerBI dashboard to allow management to track data regarding cycle time.
 The following was done: